Crohn’s Disease is a type of inflammatory bowel disease that affects around 115,000 people in the UK.

-The causes of Crohn’s Disease are unknown, but it is thought to have something to do with genetics, the immune system and environmental factors.
+The causes of Crohn’s Disease are unknown, but it’s thought to be a combination of genetics, the immune system and environmental factors.

-Lifestyle choices like smoking can also result in more severe symptoms.
+Lifestyle choices, such as smoking, can also result in more severe symptoms.

 During a Crohn’s Disease flare-up, the most common symptoms include: